Chinese Canadian Legend Award Gala Celebrates “Our Country Our Legends”

 Mr. Stanley Kwan, head of the selection committee, which consists of 22 members, 18 of them past award recipients, says the six recipients are selected after a rigorous evaluation process.
 The Committee considered nominees' personal struggles to succeed despite adversary conditions, their fearless and courageous spirit, achievements, contributions, and their motivating impact on their friends and the community.
 The entire nomination and selection process is rigorous, fair and transparent.

-Recipients will receive accolades with the presentation of the award at the Gala, and their inspiring stories will be published in a book Chinese Canadian Legend.
 Mr. Stephen Siu, Chair of the Editorial Committee, says, “The Chinese Canadian Legend award sets itself apart from other awards, in that a book is published every year about the recipients.
 This year, the Editorial Committee has invited outstanding writers in town, Ms. Clorie Ng and Ms. Annie Jin, to do the interviews and write the stories in Chinese.
 The English version is produced by Ms. Connie Woo.”

 2017 Chinese Canadian Legend Awardees Profile